Receding Gums & Receding Gums Treatment

-Regular brushing and flossing, as well as routine dental checkups, remove food debris and bacterial buildup eliminating the primary vector by which the teeth and gums are harmed.
-When dental hygiene is neglected, bacteria will eventually destroy soft tissues, and cause periodontal disease and gum recession.
+Regular brushing and flossing, as well as routine dental checkups, remove food debris and bacteria buildup eliminating the primary vector by which the teeth and gums are harmed.
+When dental hygiene is neglected, bacteria will eventually destroy soft tissues and cause periodontal disease and gum recession.

 2. Sugar and carbohydrate-rich diet

 A proper diet plays a critical role in every aspect of human health including the teeth.
 What you eat significantly affects your mouth and teeth for obvious reasons.
 Acidic beverages will erode tooth enamel.
 Chewing on hard candies can crack or fracture your teeth.
 Eating too much sugar and simple carbohydrates can lead to gum disease and, eventually, contribute to receding gums.
 Refined sugars and simple carbs are like rocket fuel for tissue-destroying oral bacteria.
 When this bacterial fuel becomes trapped in the gums, bacteria will rapidly grow and spread in and on the gums causing damage and destruction.